lukezhangui/thoughts/A collection of thoughts.md

 # A journal of my thoughts

+# Happiness and life decisions #

+Lately, I have faced many life decisions, such as the almost breakup between tiffany and I, to get a job or not, to go to japan or not.

+I have been really struggling with my internal ideas of what will make me happy versus what are simply my comfort zone and habits.
+Often times, I don't know whether I hesistant because of what is good, or because I am simply outside of my comfort zone.

+I feel so lost at times.
+So sad at times.
+Yet so profoundly inspired, happy, and fulfilled.

+Life is a mystery, and I think I'm getting happier.

 # What tiffany says and how I feel #

 How do I feel?
 Why?